 Total Development-Generated Person-Trips.
 In accordance with the City of Ottawa's Transportation Impact Assessment Guidelines (2017), the ITE vehicle trips were multiplied by 1.28 to convert to person trips.
-The total development-generated person-trips (Table 3-1) were estimated using the projected auto trips and the trip generation multiplier.
+The total development-generated person-trips to the two new warehouses (Table 3-1) were estimated using the projected auto trips and the trip generation multiplier.